Meet the DHA Projects

 AIgnostics - Computational Pathology

 Prof. Dr. Frederick Klauschen

 Institute for Pathology CCM - Clinical Pathology, WG System Pathology, Charité – Universitätsmedizin Berlin

-"The BIH Digital Health Accelerator enabled us to turn our research results on AI-based cancer diagnostics into practical application.
-Not only could we develop a software prototype that is currently tested live, but were also exposed to business, regulatory and legal aspects.
-While challenging us, this put us in a position to pursue a stringent development path towards launching our spin-off company in the near future.
-I highly recommend this program to researchers and clinicians looking to generate digital health innovations for better patient health outcomes."
+„The DHA enabled us to turn our research results examining AI-based cancer diagnostics into practical applications.
+Not only did we have the chance to develop a software that is currently tested live, but we were also exposed to the business, regulatory, and legal aspects of our project.
+Learning these challenging skills put us in the position to pursue a stringent development path towards launching a spin-off company in the near future.
+I highly recommend the DHA to fellow researchers and clinicians looking to generate digital health innovations for better patient health outcomes."

 BodyTime - A New Diagnostic Assay to Assess the Internal Clock